Is Your Child’s School Still Using Debunked Reading Theories?

 I didn’t know.

-As a parent of struggling readers and as a professional who works for an education advocacy organization, you’d think I would know.
+As a parent of struggling readers and a professional working for an education advocacy organization, you’d think I would know.

-Naturally, I took to the internet for answers, but quickly realized that anyone can claim to use the science of reading in their curriculum.
-So how does one know for sure?
+Naturally, I turned to the Internet for answers, but I quickly realized that anyone can claim to use the science of reading in their curriculum.
+So, how can one know for sure?

 First, you’ve got to know what to look for.